-Base year Base year 2030 2030 2045 2045 Measure value target result target result target The RTP aims to eliminate transportation related fatalit ies and s es for all u sers of the I region's transportation system by 2035, and to maintain progre ss toward l this goal in interim y ears.
-Number of fatalities 93 52 Fatalities per 100 million vehicle miles traveled 0.9 0.5 Number of serious injuries 512 384 Serious injuries per 100 million vehicle miles 4.8 3.6 traveled Number of non-motorized fatalities and serious 129 95 injuries The RTP seeks to advance safety by funding projects the at benefit safety in the e most da ngerous loc ations on the region's transportation network. , % of the capital RTP spending invested in projects 74% 73% identified as safety projects % of the capital RTP spending invested in projects 46% 59% located on high injury corridors or intersections % of the capital RTP spending invested in safety 38% 51% projects that are located on high injury corridors or intersections
+Base Base 2020 2020 2045 2045 Measure year value year target result target 2045 result 2045 target The RTP aims to eliminate transportation related fat alities and d serious inj iuries for al l users of th ne region's transportation system by 2035, and to maintain prog gress tow ard this goo al in interim n years.
+Number of fatalities 93 52 Fatalities per 100 million vehicle miles traveled 0.9 0.5 Number of serious injuries 512 384 Serious injuries per 100 million vehicle miles 4.8 3.6 traveled Number of non-motorized fatalities and serious 129 95 injuries The RTP seeks to advance safety by funding projects that bene efit safety in n the most o dangerous l locations o n the region's transportation network. % of the capital RTP spending invested in 67% 69% projects identified as safety projects % of the capital RTP spending invested in 48% 55% projects located on high injury corridors or intersections % of the capital RTP spending invested in safety 50% 46% projects that are located on high injury corridors or intersections

 The region is not on track to meet its target of reducing fatal and serious injury crashes to zero by 2035.
-Table 7.4 shows baseline 2020 results for several different indicators that examine different types of crashes (fatal crashes, serious injuries, and non-motorized crashes involving vulnerable users) using different indicators (both rates and absolute values) and compares them 2020 targets that represent a sixteen percent reduction in crashes compared to 2014, when the region adopted this safety targets, and a fifty percent reduction by 2025.
-By every safety measure that the RTP tracks, the region's streets are getting less safe, and the RTP is not meeting the interim 2020 targets that it established to maintain progress toward the 2035 Vision Zero goal.
+Table 7.4 shows baseline 2020 results for several different indicators that examine different types of crashes (fatal crashes, serious injuries, and non-motorized crashes involving vulnerable users) using different indicators (both rates and absolute values) and compares them to 2020 targets that represent a 16% reduction in crashes compared to 2014, when the region adopted these safety targets, and a 50% reduction by 2025, both of which are interim milestones on the path to meeting the 2035 target.
+By every safety measure that the RTP tracks, the region's streets are getting less safe, and the RTP is not meeting the interim targets that it established to maintain progress toward the 2035 Vision Zero goal.

-The needs assessment and Urban Arterials Brief prepared in Fall 2022 contain more information on where crashes are occurring in the region and who is affected by different types of crashes that helps to explain and contextualize the results above.6 Key findings include:
+The needs assessment in Chapter 4 and a Fall 2022 report on the needs of the region's urban arterials contain more information on where crashes are occurring in the region and who is affected by different types of crashes that helps to explain and contextualize the results above.7 Key findings include: